MillionConcepts/lhorizon/docs/paper.md

 # Summary

 `lhorizon` helps you find where things are in the solar system.
 It is built around a thick Python wrapper for the Jet Propulsion Laboratory (JPL) Solar System Dynamics Group  _Horizons_ service [@Giorgini_2015]. _Horizons_ is the only system in the world that provides ready-to-go, no-assembly-required access to geometry data for almost every object in the solar system.
-Other interfaces to _Horizons_ exist, but `lhorizon` is particularly optimized for stability and time-to-value for large queries and for processing results with reference to arbitrary topocentric coordinate systems.
+Other interfaces to _Horizons_ exist (see 'Other Related Work' below for several examples), but `lhorizon` is particularly optimized for stability and time-to-value for large queries and for processing results with reference to arbitrary topocentric coordinate systems.

-`lhorizon` offers a flexible, idiomatic, highly performant pseudo-API to _Horizons_ that returns data as standard scientific Python objects (_NumPy_ `ndarrays` and _pandas_ DataFrames).
+`lhorizon` offers a flexible, idiomatic, highly performant pseudo-API to _Horizons_ that returns data as standard scientific Python objects (_NumPy_ [@harris2020array] `ndarrays` and _pandas_ [@reback2020pandas] DataFrames).
 It provides special handling functions for bulk, chunked, and body-listing queries; it also includes an ancillary module, `lhorizon.targeter`, for finding the footprint of an observer’s boresight or field of view in topocentric coordinates on target bodies.

 We wrote `lhorizon` in support of a research effort to use Earth-based radio telescopes, including Arecibo and the Very Large Array (VLA), to perform heat flow mapping of the Moon.
 We needed to coregister these data with existing models,